Clean up quote intake, renewal follow-up, and service requests before they get buried

 Common questions

 Yes.
-Insurance agencies are usually full of repetitive intake, follow-up, renewal, and servicing work that depends on people moving information between systems and inboxes.
+Insurance agencies are full of repetitive intake, follow-up, renewal, and servicing work that depends on people moving information between systems and inboxes.

 What is a realistic first project for an agency?